joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 These points are applied to the target battery of the action (climbing a tree would be physical and magic would be spirit).
 If that battery is or becomes full, the remaining points can be distributed as the player sees fit; including the health battery.

-**If the failure was critical on a non-combat action**, do the same thing for a non-combat critical success only using negative numbers instead of positive.
+**If the failure was critical on a non-combat action**, do the same as a non-combat critical success only using negative numbers instead of positive.

 **If the success was critical on a combat action**, results in rolling 1d12 to select from the following table: